|

 White Paper on structural steel fire protection published by Promat

-PASSIVE FIRE protection specialist Promat has published a new White Paper examining the most effective ways in which to protect structural steel from fire.
-An increasingly popular construction method, structural steel needs to be protected against the threat of fire in order to ensure that structural integrity is maintained if it’s exposed to high temperatures.
+PASSIVE FIRE protection specialist Promat has published a new White Paper examining the most effective ways in which to protect structural steel from fire in order to ensure that structural integrity is maintained if the steel finds itself exposed to high temperatures.

 With both fire protection board systems and specialist intumescent paint used to protect structural steel, the White Paper looks at which system offers the most comprehensive protection – and in which applications - amid demand for increasing data in compliance with the Building Safety Act 2022.